Photos: Eric and Jamie Photo

 KIWI CO: Y’all have seen me share about KiwiCo so much on stories because we LOVE them!
 It is a monthly subscription that is delivered to your front door with all the supplies needed for the best toddler activities, crafts, and sensory play.
 The crates are designed for all ages – babies to teenagers!
-You can get your first crate for only $4 by clicking HERE with my link!
+Click HERE and use code MYLIFEWELLLOVED to get 30% off your 1st month of any subscription.

 MODFAMILY: One of my very favorite items from modFamily are their Mod Paint Sticks – aka paint without the mess!
 I don’t know about your toddler but we steer clear of playing with paint to avoid the inevitable mess that is to come with it.
 But with these paint sticks, we are able to allow Leyton to be creative and paint pictures without worrying about spilling or cleaning brushes, bowls, etc. LOVE!
 We also have their Brick Case and Travel Tray!